 Of course, we do have some stand-bys.
 One of our favorite restaurants to eat at as a family serves Chinese and Thai-style food.
 When we go there, Becky and I always choose either their chicken or shrimp Pad Thai.
 It has such a great mix of flavors – rice noodles with veggies, along with the fresh taste of cilantro, saltiness of peanuts… mmm!
 So good.

 I’ve tried a number of different spins on Pad Thai recipes at home – including Land O’Lakes’ Thai Ginger Chicken and Vegetables.
 The thing is, it usually requires a lot of work.
 So many different spices to get the right flavors.
-That’s why the Weeknight Shrimp Pad Thai recipe that takes advantage of Sauté Express® Meal Starter squares is a big win!
-The seasonings are already in a neat little pat, so it keeps your work to a minimum.
+That’s why the Weeknight Shrimp Pad Thai recipe is a big win!
+The seasonings keep your work to a minimum.
 You could eat Pad Thai any night of the week!

 To make Shrimp Pad Thai in the comfort of your own kitchen, start by preparing the rice noodles according to the package directions.
 That will take about twenty minutes – the perfect amount of time to get everything else together.